RIR360/development/journal/2025/july.md

 - You have to sandwich tasks in a way that feels fulfilling not burden.
 - Working on yourself and working on projects should be balanced.
 - Work-Life integration must be taken care of by doing both work.
+- You should delegate, train and pass your skills to people.